MarioLFB/P1CodeInstitute/README.md

 ### Advertising Container 1
 - Upon viewing this container, the user gains a deeper understanding of the offered service, reinforcing and elaborating on the previously presented information.
-- User stories covered: 3, 4, 6 and 12
+- User stories covered: 3, 4 and 6

 ![Adv 1](docs/features/advertisingcontainer1.png)

 ### Advertising Container 2
 - When users delve into this container, they acquire additional and detailed insights into how the service is delivered.
-- User stories covered: 3 and 12
+- User stories covered: 4 and 6

 ![Adv 2](docs/features/advertisingcontainer2.png)

 ### Get in Touch with Us
 - The form provides the user with the experience of reaching out to the company.
-- User stories covered: 7 and 13
+- User stories covered: 7

 ![Get in Touch with Us](docs/features/getintouchwithus.png)